mailslurp/mailslurp-client/docs/interfaces/inbox.md

 # Interface: Inbox

 Representation of an inbox with an email address.
 Emails can be sent to or from this email address.
-Representation of an inbox with an email address.
-Emails can be sent to or from this email address.

-*__export__*:

-*__interface__*: Inbox

 *__export__*: